DNSC-6290-Group-6/Assignments/README.md

 * The Home Mortgage Disclosure Act (HDMA) training data was downloaded from this Github repository: https://github.com/jphall663/GWU_rml/tree/master/assignments/data.
 * Data was split into train and validation partitions using a 0.7 split ratio or 70% train and 30% test split.
 * Training data has a total of 112,253 rows and 23 columns while the validation data has a total of 48,085 rows and 23 columns.
-* The following table below explains the meaning of all the training data columns:
+* Table # below explains the meaning of all the training data columns:

+Table #: Training Data Columns
 Variable  | Meaning
 ------------- | -------------
 high_priced  | Binary target, whether (1) or not (0) the annual percentage rate (APR) charged for a mortgage is 150 basis points (1.5%) or more above a survey-based estimate of similar mortgages.